MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-conceptual.md

 #### Separation from org data

 After you create and upload a .csv file to identify participants  in a plan, the information in that .csv file is not added to the organizational data that Workplace Analytics stores.
-The .csv-file data is available only in the Solutions area of Workplace Analytics, and only for creating plans.
+The .csv-file data is available only in the plans area of Workplace Analytics, and only for creating plans.

 #### Minimum group size